nelsonleone/nelsonleone/README.md

 ## Some Things You Might Want To Know <img src="https://user-images.githubusercontent.com/95982650/217330060-490c1e5e-1dfc-4a92-bb37-a6998bb9ce0c.png" width="30" />...

- - *👀 Am A Web Developer....Mainly Frontend Path*
+ - *Am A Web Developer....Who is improving in more knowledge towards the Frontend Path*
  - *🌱 I’m currently learning a fullstack framework.*
  - ***📫 How to reach me ...(EMAIL: onelsonuchechukwu@gmail.com )***
  - *I love communicating with people of same interest.*